getBoolean/flutter_boolean_template/README.md

 ### Mason Bricks

-This project uses [Mason](https://pub.dev/packages/mason) to generate code for features and tests using templates.
+[Mason](https://pub.dev/packages/mason) to generate code for features and tests using templates.
 To use the bricks, install the Mason VS Code extension.
 To create addition bricks, use [Mason CLI](https://pub.dev/packages/mason_cli).

+### Routing

+AutoRoute is used, see the [routing](packages/features/routing/README.md) package README for more information.

 ### Unions and Sealed Classes

-This project uses [Freezed](https://pub.dev/packages/freezed) to generate code for immutable union and sealed classes.
+[Freezed](https://pub.dev/packages/freezed) is used to generate code for immutable union and sealed classes.
 See [dart_mappable](https://pub.dev/packages/dart_mappable#freezed)'s documentation on using it with freezed.

 ### JSON Serialization and copyWith